viters/docs/cookbook/flows/slugify-text-with-run-script.md

 ---
 title: Slugify Text
-description: This is a recipe to slugify a string of text using the Run Script operation in Directus Flows.
+description: A simple recipe to slugify a string of text using the Run Script operation.
 tags: []
 skill_level:
-directus_version:
+directus_version: 9.18.1
 author_override:
 author: Eron Powell
 ---